ziap/ziap.github.io/content/blog/parallel-array/index.md

 We have to both define the type of `keys` as `keyof T` type and initialize the value with `Object.keys(layout)` where `layout` is of type `T`.
 Similar story with `constructors` and it's even worse.
-This happens a lot with TypeScript and the only way is to keep the type-level logic as minimal as possible and let type inference do its thing.
+This happens a lot with TypeScript, and the only way is to keep the type-level logic as minimal as possible and let type inference do its thing.

 ## Type transformation

 Finally, we need to generalize the `Monster` and `Monsters` types.
-The first one is a record with the same keys as the layout and number values, so implementing is straightforward.
+The first one is a record with the same keys as the layout and number values, so implementing it is straightforward.

 ```ts
 type Item<T extends Constraint> = Record<keyof T, number>